-Under Governance Local Law 2013, it is an offence to record Council Meetings without the prior permission of the Chief Executive Officer.
+Under Governance Local Law 2013, it is an offence for an external party to record Council Meetings without the prior permission of the Chief Executive Officer.

-You can request permission to record a Council Meeting.
-Please read and comply with the CEO Guidelines when recording a Council Meeting.
+You can request permission to record a Council Meeting

 You need to download, complete and submit a request form:

 A petition is a request from members of the public for information or action in relation to a particular matter.

 Council has two types of petitions:

 - Petitions With Notice received before midday 5 working days prior to a meeting, and